 I used lager as the alcoholic accent for this Beer and Three Cheese Dip, adding cheddar, cream cheese, and Romano for the cheese and a little Dijon and Worcestershire sauce for good measure.
 The process is almost identical to the making of cheese fondue.
 The alcohol is heated and the cheese whisked in bit by bit until melted.

 You can serve this dip with anything from crackers to bagel chips to cocktail sausages.
 I even like it with apple slices and grapes.
-But my favorite thing to dip is the bread cubes removed from to make the bowl.
+But my favorite thing to dip is the cubes of the bread removed to make the bowl.
 Serve this at your next get-together with friends and reap the compliments!

 How to Make Beer and Three Cheese Dip

 Prepare the bread bowl.
-Cut into the bread round on an angle creating a bowl shape.
-Remove some of the interior of the loaf leaving at least one-inch around the edges and in the bottom.
+Cut into the bread round on an angle, creating a bowl shape.
+Remove some of the interior of the loaf, leaving at least one inch around the edges and at the bottom.
 Cut the bread removed into one-inch cubes.
 Set aside to serve as dippers later.

 Heat the beer in a medium saucepan over medium heat.